Contact Us for a Free Consultation (213) 542-0979

 Further, it doubles the sentence for anyone convicted of any felony crime when they have a prior violent or other serious felony.

-It might be possible for a criminal defense lawyer to challenge a sentence under California's three strikes law by making a request to the judge to remove a prior strike through a “Romero motion,” or getting the felony reduced to a misdemeanor offense.
+A criminal defense lawyer might be able to challenge a sentence under California's three strikes law by requesting the judge to remove a prior strike through a “Romero motion ".
+This motion essentially asks the judge to consider the circumstances of the case and the defendant's history before applying the three strikes law, potentially leading to a reduced sentence or a misdemeanor charge.

-The severity of two strike and three strike sentences has led to numerous changes in the law over the past 20 years.
+The severity of two- and three-strike sentences has led to numerous changes in the law over the past twenty years.

-These changes might result in sentence reduction and avoiding what would have been a lengthy two-strike or three-strike sentence.
-Further, defendants could also now be eligible to file for parole.
+These changes might result in sentence reductions and avoid what would have been a lengthy two- or three-strike sentence.
+Further, defendants could now be eligible to file for parole.

 Which Crimes are “Strikes” under the Three Strikes Law?

-In the state of California, a “strike” under the three strikes law are a conviction for a violent felony offense defined under Penal Code 667.5 PC, or a serious felony offense defined under Penal Code 1192.7 PC.
+In the state of California, a “strike” under the three strikes law is a conviction for a violent felony offense defined under Penal Code 667.5 PC or a serious felony offense defined under Penal Code 1192.7 PC.
 These include the following:

 • Penal Code 187 PC – murder,